Swoogan/Octopus-Cmdlets/README.md

 Installation
 ============
+* Option 1:
-* Build the solution
+	* Open the solution in Visual Studio and build it.
 	* Open PowerShell and run:

 		Import-Module "[Path to the built dll]" -Prefix Octo

+* Option 2 (if you have paske):
+	* Open prompt and type `psake Install`

 Usage
 =====
 First you have to create a connection to the server.
 If you haven't already, create an ApiKey